RealTimeLogic/BAS/README.md

 See the [Mako Server's Build Documentation](https://realtimelogic.com/ba/doc/?url=MakoServer/readme.html) for details on macros and other important information, but note that the amalgamated version in the standard SDK works differently.

-After running the above compilation command, start the server as follows:
+After running the above compilation command and after [building mako.zip using the mako script](https://github.com/RealTimeLogic/BAS-Resources/tree/main/build), start the server as follows:
 ```
 $examples/MakoServer/mako